open-cloud/open-cloud.github.io.old/4_notes.md

    * REST API [Scott]
    * Adding Services to XOS [Sapan]

+9. Attempting to use the REST API while not logged in returns "AttributeError: 'AnonymousUser' object has no attribute 'is_readonly'"

 ##Incomplete and Undocumented Features

 1. There is only partial support for ServiceClass object.